ASIA MARKETS: Asian Shares Mostly Fall As New Stock Market Debuts In Shanghai

 Asian shares were mostly lower Monday after Wall Street ended last week lower as investors continue to watch for what may be in store for U.S. interest rates.

 Japan's Nikkei 225 slipped 0.2% in early trading.
-Australia's S&P/ASX 200 was little changed but a tad higher.
+Australia's S&P/ASX 200 bounced between slight gains and losses.
 South Korea's Kospi inched down but was little changed.
-Hong Kong's Hang Seng lost nearly 0.8% while the Shanghai Composite index fell 0.9% .
+Hong Kong's Hang Seng lost nearly 0.8% while the Shanghai Composite index fell 0.6% .
 Taiwan's Taiex gained 0.5%, while stocks inched down in Singapore and Indonesia .

 In Shanghai, the STAR market, a Nasdaq-style board of 25 tech companies, began trading.
 Shares surged in early trading, thanks to massive oversubscription in IPO shares by retail investors.
 Trading in the new market is expected to be volatile in the early going.
 "Initially, there could be trading imbalances between supply and demand, and the market should look at fluctuations in a reasonable way," Liu Ti, deputy general manager of the Shanghai Stock Exchange, said recently, according to Reuters (https://www.reuters.com/article/us-china-markets-star-trading/expect-craziness-as-china-readies-debut-of-nasdaq-style-board-idUSKCN1UC0OT).